galaxyproject/training-material/topics/statistics/tutorials/gpu_jupyter_lab/tutorial.md

 >
 {: .hands_on}

 Now, we have all the notebooks available for performing image segmentation.
+The entire analysis can be completed in two ways - one by running all the notebooks in the Jupyterlab itself and another by sending the notebook for training to a remote Galaxy cluster invoking another Galaxy tool from the notebook.
+First, let's look at how we can run this analysis in the notebook itself.

-> ### {% icon hands_on %} Hands-on: 2.
-Run notebooks
+> ### {% icon hands_on %} Hands-on: Run notebooks in Jupyterlab
 >
 > 1. Download and save datasets in the notebook using **"fetch_datasets.ipynb"** notebook.
 It will also create all the necessary folders.
 It downloads two datasets, one "h5" file containing many matrices as sub-datasets belonging to training data, training labels, validation data, validation labels, test data and test labels.
 These sub-datasets are stored in different variables after reading the original "h5" file once.
 For training we only need these datasets/matrices - training data, training labels, validation data and validation labels.
 The matrices, test data and test labels, are used for prediction.
 We use "h5" format for storing and retrieving datasets as all AI algorithms need input datasets in the form of matrices.
 Since, in the field of AI, there are many different types of datasets such as images, sequences, real numbers and so on.
 To coverge all these different forms of datasets, we use "h5" format.
 In an analysis, any type of dataset that can be used with AI algorithms can also be saved as "h5" file.
 For image segmentation tasks, we also saved all the input datasets/matrices to the deep learning model as sub-datasets in one "h5" file that can be easily created, stored and downloaded.
 >